 Please note: a valid prescription is required for all prescription medication.

-Quick tip: Confirm the strength, concentration, and quantity against your clinic instructions before checkout.
+Quick tip: Confirm the 600 mg/3 mL strength and quantity with your clinic before placing an order.

 How to Order Apretude Online